 What days do the Doctors perform procedures?

 As a group, we do procedures 5 days a week.
-We can accommodate any scheduling request.
-Individual MD schedules change each week and the office secretaries can answer your questions about availability.
+We will try to accommodate scheduling request.
+Individual Physician schedules change each week and the office can answer your questions about availability.

 Do I have to drink the WHOLE colonoscopy preparation?